polkadot-developers/substrate-docs/content/md/en/docs/quick-start/index.md

    git clone https://github.com/substrate-developer-hub/substrate-node-template
    ```

-   In most cases, you can clone the `main` branch to get the latest code or specify the most recent release tag using the `--branch` command-line option and specifying the most recent Polkadot version.
+   In most cases, you can clone the `main` branch to get the latest code or use the `--branch` command-line option to specify the most recent Polkadot version.
    For example:

    ```sh